istio/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 -  Define access policies in the same language for ingress, egress, and in-cluster traffic.
 You need to learn a single policy and configuration language for all types of traffic.
--  Out-of-the-Box integration of Istio's egress traffic control with Istio's policy and telemetry adapters.
+-  Out-of-the-Box integration of Istio's egress traffic control with Istio's policy and observability adapters.
 -  Write the adapters to use external monitoring or access control systems with Istio only once and apply them for all types of traffic: ingress, egress, and in-cluster.
 -  Use Istio's [traffic management features](/docs/concepts/traffic-management/) for egress traffic: